Are you spending more time thinking about first foods for baby than you ever have on your own diet?

 When do babies start eating baby food?

-Starting around six months, you can slowly begin introducing bits and bobs as hors d’oeuvres to their milky meals. 🍼+🍐=💗
+Starting around six months, you can slowly begin introducing bits and bobs to complement their milky meals. 🍼+🍐=💗

 That being said, waiting too late can also have implications for them like making it harder to kick the bottle or breast when you feel ready.